Busability/vue2-gmap-custom-marker/README.md

 ## /!\ important note

 This project is originally a plugin for [vue-google-maps](https://github.com/xkjyeah/vue-google-maps).
-Now this project seems no more maintained and a maintained [fork](https://github.com/diegoazh/gmap-vue) has started, As this is a fork, this plugin should work on it seeminglessly.
+Now this project seems no more maintained and a maintained [fork](https://github.com/Busability/vue2-google-maps) has started, As this is a fork, this plugin should work on it seeminglessly.
 The demo for this project started using this project on 2020-11-10. read [this](https://github.com/xkjyeah/vue-google-maps#attention) for more information about this.

-You might force the 5.6.2 version in your package.json for this plugin to keep compatibility until you want to switch to gmap-vue.

 For those that use clusters with this plugin, the new release might break things.
 For this plugin website demo, I had to create [this folder](https://github.com/eregnier/vue2-gmap-custom-marker-demo/tree/master/public/images) that contains clusters images the clusters uses in vue-gmap.
 In case you have troubles with this, just create the same folder with the images from the link above in public foler of your vue project (or served in `/images/m1.png` for exemples depending on you webserver configuration.)